AaltoSciComp/python-debugging/python-debugger.rst

 Alternatives for pdb
 ~~~~~~~~~~~~~~~~~~~~

+ * The GNU debugger ``gdb`` has python macros for CPython.
+It can attach to a running python process.
  * `pdb++ <https://pypi.org/project/pdbpp/>`_ is meant to be a drop-in replacement for pdb
  * `Pudb <https://pypi.org/project/pudb/>`_ strives to provide all the niceties of modern GUI-based debuggers in a more lightweight and keyboard-friendly package.
  * PyCharm has its own `debugger <https://www.jetbrains.com/pycharm/features/debugger.html>`_.